-Tier 2 (Intra-Company Transfer) certificates of sponsorship are available for employees of multinational companies who are transferring from one overseas corporate entity to a skilled job in the United Kingdom for a related entity.
-The employees must satisfy the points criteria and will be required to demonstrate this as part of the entry clearance process.
+ICT visas are available for employees of multinational companies who are transferring from one overseas corporate entity to undertake an assignment in a skilled job with a related entity in the United Kingdom.
+These employees must also satisfy the points criteria and they will be required to demonstrate this as part of the entry clearance process.